sri-proj/WeatherProject/ReadMe.md

 1. Clean/Build in the IDE
 2. Run as SpringBoot App
 3. http://localhost:8080/weather should be up and running
+4. Additional data can be populated in the SpringBootCtsWeatherApplication file.

 ## RestFul Endpoints
+1. /weather would fetch weather result for all the states and cities under it
+2. /weather/<id> would fetch weather result for a state given its id
+3. /weather/state/<state> would fetch for a particular state.

 ## Contributing
 Pull requests are welcome.